Emily Kokal: Career

 In February 2004, Warpaint was formed in Los Angeles, with Kokal singing and playing guitar.
 As of 2024, Kokal and Warpaint have released four albums and an EP.
 On the forming of the band, Kokal stated in an interview: "I've always felt this about this band, that it felt blessed.
 It felt that the right paths were crossing at the right times and the stars were aligned".

 Kokal has also made guest appearances as a singer, including singing the chorus in the Red Hot Chili Peppers' song "Desecration Smile".

 In 2017, Kokal and bandmate Wayman were voted the "Best Alternative Guitarists in the World Right Now" by MusicRadar and Total Guitar readers.

-In 2023, Kokal was featured in the all-female soundtrack of The Buccaneers (2023 TV series), which was produced by Stella Mozgawa.
+In 2023, Kokal was featured in the all-female soundtrack of The Buccaneers, which was produced by Stella Mozgawa.

 Personal life

 Kokal was previously in a relationship with Red Hot Chili Peppers guitarist John Frusciante.
 Since 2013, Kokal has been in a relationship with LA-based producer j.franxis, of deafmute and FACIAL, and they have a daughter together.